mikael-wants-to-visit-disneyland/aero-psycho-api/README.md

 ### Adding attributes

-In flight to enable filtering by more attributes, simply add them to these two places:
+In order to enable filtering by more attributes, simply add them to these two places:

 1. `AttributeDefinitions` and `GlobalSecondaryIndexes` in `serverless.yml > resources > flightsTable`
 2. `queryStringParamsFilterAttributes` in `getFlights`